 For the first time in my life, I understood why people owned guns – and I no longer understood why I didn’t.

 Some of Joe’s screams were intelligible.
 “My nuts!” he shrieked.
 “He’s got my nuts!
 He’s got my nuts!”

 Automatically, I grabbed my oversized flashlight and exited my tent as quickly as humanly possible.
 I rushed to Joe’s tent, passing the boys’ intact tent on the way.
 Theirs was still zipped.

 I say “automatically” because my brain would probably have stopped me, had it thought that I had no weapon.
-Even if it had made sense to use as a weapon the flashlight I would need to aim a weapon, the flashlight was plastic and lightweight.
+The flashlight was plastic and lightweight.
 It would be of no use against large, attacking mammals.

 Joe’s tent was partly unzipped, and his body was half out of the opening – the upper half of his body.
 A wave of horror engulfed me, and I cast my eyes about for a good place to vomit.

 Then I realized that I saw no blood, no severed limbs, and no fierce animal … just Joe, not the least bit disemboweled, pounding on the dirt with his fist.

 “Stupid raccoon.
 Unzipped my tent, grabbed my nuts, and ran off with the whole bag.
 Camping totally sucks.
 He’s got my nuts!”

 By this time, the boys were standing beside me, contemplating the spectacle.